Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 - Widespread poverty and a lack of opportunity makes the border with Thailand very porous
 - 1 in 3 are below 15 years old
 - 72% work in agriculture
-- 22% live below the poverty linen
+- 22% live below the poverty